ahmeteminersoy/src-python/README.md

-# Python Examples that I made while learning the programming language of Python.
+# Python Examples that I've made while learning the programming language of Python.